nakamotojp/aicodeprep-gui/README.md

 ### macOS

 1. Download and unzip the macOS package from the releases page.
-2. Drag `aigui.app` to your Applications folder.
+2. Drag `aicodeprep-gui.app` to your Applications folder.
 3. Install the Finder integration workflow if provided.
-4. To use: Right-click on a project folder → Quick Actions → aigui.
+4. To use: Right-click on a project folder → Quick Actions → aicodeprep-gui.
 5. Select/deselect files and folders as needed, then click **Process Selected**.
 6. The tool will create a `fullcode.txt` and copy all selected code to your clipboard.